thomasperi/sandbox-clone/README.md

 ### Notes about the sandboxed `fs` methods:

-- Several sandboxed methods are not yet tested.

 - Methods that expect file descriptors instead of paths can't be sandboxed.

 - Methods that only read from the filesystem but don't write aren't sandboxed.